 Tricare covers weight loss surgery.
-To qualify for coverage of weight loss surgery, your policy must include coverage.
-Not all policies include coverage.
+To qualify for coverage of weight loss surgery, your policy must include coverage and you must meet the qualifications.
 To find out if you policy includes coverage, please talk directly to Tricare.

 Assuming you are covered, Tricare has a single policy that sets the criteria for all of the Tricare regions for weight loss surgery.
 The requirements are below.